 This Quinoa Fried “Rice” is a healthy take on everyone’s favorite Chinese takeout!
 It’s easy to prepare, and every bit as delicious as the original!

-I’m a big fan of fried rice, and am actually super picky about it, and I can say without hesitation, that this version is every bit as delicious as the original.
 The key is to make sure you use leftover, cool quinoa.
-For some reason, when you used freshly cooked quinoa, it has a tendency to get sort of mushy, and the individual particles of quinoa don’t separate like they do in the traditional version of fried rice.
+I like to use leftover quinoa that’s been stored in the fridge overnight, because if you freshly cooked quinoa, it has a tendency to get sort of mushy, and the individual particles of quinoa don’t separate like they do in the traditional version of fried rice.
 Starting with cooled quinoa allows each grain to “fry” and soak up all the sauce to mimic rice a little bit more.